hellostealth/stealth/README.md

 You can find our full docs [here](/whoisblackops/stealth/wiki).
 If something is not clear in the docs, please file an issue!
 We consider all shortcomings in the docs as bugs.

+## Versioning

+Stealth is versioned uses [Semantic Versioning](https://semver.org), but it's more like the Linux Kernel.
+Major version releases are just as arbitrary as minor version releases.
+We strive to never break anything with any version change.
+Patches are still issues as the "third dot" in the version string.

 ## License

 "Stealth" and the Stealth logo are copyright (c) 2018 The Black Ops Bureau Inc.